The little red wagon has been an icon of childhood for nearly a century, although these days some options are a little

 Best wagon for bigger kids

-Lightweight but sturdy is the name of the game with this folding utility wagon (check price on Amazon).
+Lightweight but sturdy is the name of the game with this folding utility wagon (check price on Walmart).
 With a weight limit of 150 lbs, smaller kids can sit and play in this one if they want, but older kids get a lot more use carrying pool and beach toys or snacks and drinks for trips and playtime.

 This wagon is awesome for kids to bring their stuff in during sporting, tailgating, and other outdoor events.
 A folding side table features cup holders and even a space for a cell phone.
 These convenient features have earned it our Best Wagon for Bigger Kids badge.

-Watch Out For: Even though kids can be pulled in it, it’s more for cargo and doesn’t have very many comfort features.
+- Even though kids can be pulled in it, it’s more for cargo and doesn’t have very many comfort features

 - Age appropriate: Do you have younger kids who would be better off with a starter or stroller wagon?
 Stroller wagon hybrids are great for younger kids, especially in pairs, but if your kids are older, you’ll want something sturdier, like the Radio Flyer or MacSports Collapsible Folding Wagon.

 - Safety features: In stroller wagons, look for safety harnesses, brakes, and an ASTM certification.
 On our list, this describes the Keenz 7s and the Veer Cruiser.
 Most don’t come with LED lights, which keep everyone safer during nighttime play, but they’re very easy to install – check out this video.
 Wagons for older kids should have safe wheels and joints.

 - Convenience features: For younger kids, we really love wagons with a canopy, like the Hauck Eco Wagon and the Keenz 7s.
 Cup holders come in handy more often than you think, even just for small snacks.
 Anything with a small tray or surface, like the Mac Collapsible Folding Wagon, is a lifesaver more often than not.